 Things to Know About Germany

-- German’s place a high priority on structure, privacy and punctuality.
-The German people embrace the values of thriftiness and hard work; life in Germany is well organised and German’s are usually very compliant with the rules.
-Although this may sound constraining, it means that everything works as it should; life is peaceful, the environment clean and you know what to expect, when to expect it and how to deal with it.
+- Germans place a high priority on structure, privacy, and punctuality.
+The German people embrace the values of thriftiness and hard work; life in Germany is well-organized and Germans are usually very compliant with the rules.
+Although this may sound constraining, it means that everything works as it should; life is peaceful, the environment clean and you know what to expect when to expect it and how to deal with it.

 - Public transport in Germany will be on time, every time.
 Do not allow yourself to run late or you will miss your bus or train.
 It’s customary to keep yourself to yourself and talk quietly when using public transport.